MinhoWei/database-systems/SERVER CONFIG & FILE STRUCTURES.md

 ```
 select oid, datname from pg_database;
 ```

-Write a query to print the number of data pages in each relation. ("Data pages" refers to the basic unit of data storage on disk.
+Q: Write a query to print the number of data pages in each relation. ("Data pages" refers to the basic unit of data storage on disk.
 A "page" is a fixed-length block of this storage)
 ```
 select c.relname,c.relpages
 from   pg_class c, pg_namespace n
 where  c.relkind='r' and c.relnamespace=n.oid and n.nspname='public';
 ```

 Once you've got the page counts in the catalog, check that they're consistent with the file sizes in the directory for the uni database (assuming an 8KB page size).

 Below is an example of how to do this: